-The indicative budget allocation for the Management of Natural Resources and Biodiversity Lighthouse Project is approximately 1,500,000 CHF.
+The indicative budget allocation for the Civic Education Lighthouse Project is approximately 1,000,000 CHF.
 The final budget will be determined based on the scope and quality of the full proposal submitted by the applicant in Stage 2.
 The CETF SC, with the support of the PO, reserves the right to adjust the budget allocation - including the option not to allocate all available funds - based on budget justification, cost-effectiveness, and efficiency considerations.
 The final budget will be confirmed and approved during the Stage 2, following the development and submission of the full proposal.